 Third and finally, any way that a family is supporting their student is valuable.
 Revolutionize your approach to parental engagement by challenging yourself to think expansively about what is considered engagement.
 For some, engagement may solely be conducted in the home by helping with homework while others may like volunteering in the school for events.
 Just as instruction needs to be differentiated in the classroom, every parent teacher partnership must be specialized to each family’s context.
 Even changing the way families talk about math in the home can make a huge difference in a child’s willingness to persevere through problem solving.
 Changing a narrative from “I never could do math” to a narrative of “let’s learn math together” will support students success.

-The challenges this year poses because of the learning conditions over the last two years are heightened by the fact that math content builds on itself each year.
-A student will not understand 6th grade math if they did not master 5th grade math concepts.
 Before students can learn their current grade level’s standards, the gaps in their knowledge from the past years must be filled.
-As you begin assessing student’s current understandings and planning how you will address your student’s needs, keep in mind these core ideas to approach partnerships with a fresh perspective, empathy, and an open mind.
+As you begin assessing students’ current understandings and planning how you will address their needs, keep in mind these core ideas to approach partnerships with a fresh perspective, empathy, and an open mind.

 The following six recommendations are equally important when building parent-teacher relationships for the benefit of students: